Kilt, Black Watch tartan

 Must I wear a sporran?

-About the casual kilt CLAN says
+About accessorizing a casual kilt, CLAN says

 This opens up the casual kilt to a wider range of styling options.
 It's ultimately more of a fashion garment, so it's fine to style your casual kilt your own way.
 There's no real expectation that you'll wear it with the usual accessories like sporrans and kilt pins that conventionally go with a traditional kilt.
 But you can of course if you like.
 A casual kilt is more like trousers to the extent that anything goes.

-If your kilt is designed to sit low, which, according to CLAN, a casual kilt should, a sporran might either hang too low or be too close to the top of the kilt.
+Also, if your kilt is designed to sit low, which, according to CLAN, a casual kilt should, a sporran might either hang too low or be too close to the top of the kilt.

 Until a few years ago, I on this page wrote that I would always wear a sporran, even if empty.